Dominican Real Estate Due Diligence

 The verification of the factual status of the property is essential to ensure that there are no squatters or other factual matters affecting the right to fully enjoy and use the real estate property.

-In the case of real estate properties consisting of empty lots or green fields that have not been surveyed, it is advisable to acquire the services of a qualified and independent land surveyor to perform the survey and to ensure that the location, metrics and the boundaries or walls enclosing the property are correct and do not show inconsistencies.
+In the case of real estate properties consisting of empty lots or green fields that have not been surveyed, it is advisable to acquire the services of a qualified and independent land surveyor to work with our legal advisors to perform the survey and to verify the property situation.

-In condominium and closed gate projects under construction, it is important to verify existing or future works and pending rights of way within condominium or project location, which may not be in final blueprints, to ensure it does not affect privacy expectations or the right to fully use and enjoy the property.
+In condominium and closed gate projects under construction, it is important to verify existing or future works and pending rights of way within condominium or project location, which may not be in final blueprints, to ensure it does not affect property rights.

 In sum, a visit to the property to identify and address factual matters, conducting necessary field works and reviewing proposed agreements and project documents in light of existing condominium and construction laws and regulations, is not only advisable but often indispensable.